 Lesson space fills up quickly, so be sure to register online early!

 What to expect:

-- First and foremost your safety is our top priority – a certified trained ski instructor and/or trained volunteer will ski with participants – even those at the competition level.
+- First and foremost your safety is our top priority – a certified trained ski instructor and/or trained volunteer will ski with athletes – even those at the competition level.